celvios/baobab-mlm/FIX_INSTRUCTIONS.md

 1. **Check a new user's stage:**
    - Register a new user
    - Login and check dashboard
-   - Should show "No Stage" with 0/4 slots
+   - Should show "No Stage" with 0/6 slots

 2. **Check existing users:**
-   - Users with less than 4 paid referrals should be at "No Stage"
+   - Users with less than 6 paid referrals should be at "No Stage"
-   - Users with 4+ paid referrals should be at "Feeder"
+   - Users with 6+ paid referrals should be at "Feeder"

 ## What Changed?

 ### Before (Incorrect):
 - New user registers → Auto-upgraded to "Feeder" after 2 referrals
-- Matrix showed 6 slots for no_stage (wrong)

 ### After (Correct):
-- New user registers → Stays at "No Stage" until 4 paid referrals
+- New user registers → Stays at "No Stage" until 6 paid referrals
-- Matrix shows 4 slots for no_stage (correct 2x2 matrix)
+- Matrix shows 6 slots for no_stage (correct 2x2 matrix)
 - Only advances to Feeder after completing no_stage matrix

 ## Need Help?